Weyl-Invariant Gravity and the Nature of Dark Matter: DM in gravitationally-bound structures

 We assume that $\Phi_{DM}\ll 1$ on the relevant range of scales but is {\it a priori} an {\it arbitrary} function of spacetime.
 It accounts for the excess gravitational potential required to explain galactic scale observations.
 Translation invariance further implies that $\Omega$ is a function of scale rather than location.
-Specifically, in the spherically symmetric static case, we could select the Navarro-Frenk-White (NFW) [74] gravitational potential profile, $\Phi_{NFW}(r)\propto r^{-1}\ln(1+r/r_{s})$ (where $r_{s}$ is an object-specific scale parameter), or any other profile, e.g. [75], as our $\Phi_{DM}(r)$.
+Specifically, in the spherically symmetric static case, we could select the Navarro-Frenk-White (NFW) [77] gravitational potential profile, $\Phi_{NFW}(r)\propto r^{-1}\ln(1+r/r_{s})$ (where $r_{s}$ is an object-specific scale parameter), or any other profile, e.g. [78], as our $\Phi_{DM}(r)$.
 The underlying assumptions about the microphysics that lead to the specific r-dependence of $\Phi_{NFW}(r)$ (or any other $\Phi_{DM}(r)$ profile for that matter that fits observational data) are irrelevant to our discussion.
 It only matters that the combination $\Phi=\Phi_{b}(x)+\Phi_{DM}(x)$ provides a good fit to the data.
 The excess gravitational potential $\Phi_{DM}$ is supported by gradients of $\phi$, i.e. of $GM_{act}$, via the $\Theta_{\mu\nu}$ addition to the baryonic energy-momentum tensor in Eq.
 (2).
 In this sense, ``$T_{DM,\mu\nu}$''$=\Theta_{\mu\nu}$.
-Its nonvanishing components in spherical coordinates, linear in $\Phi_{DM}\ll1$, are $\Theta_{\eta}^{\eta}=\frac{\phi^{2}}{3}(\Phi_{rr}+\frac{2}{r}\Phi_{r})$, $\Theta_{r}^{r}=\frac{2\phi^{2}}{3r}\Phi_{r}$ and $\Theta_{\theta}^{\theta}=\Theta_{\varphi}^{\varphi}=\frac{\phi^{2}}{3}(\Phi_{rr}+\frac{1}{r}\Phi_{r})$, where the `DM' subscript was dropped and it is assumed that $\Phi=\Phi(r)$.
+Its nonvanishing components in spherical coordinates, linear in $\Phi_{DM}\ll1$, are $\Theta_{\eta}^{\eta}=\frac{\phi^{2}}{3}(\Phi_{rr}+\frac{2}{r}\Phi_{r})$, $\Theta_{r}^{r}=\frac{2\phi^{2}}{3r}\Phi_{r}$ and $\Theta_{\theta}^{\theta}=\Theta_{\varphi}^{\varphi} =\frac{\phi^{2}}{3}(\Phi_{rr}+\frac{1}{r}\Phi_{r})$, where the `DM' subscript was dropped and it is assumed that $\Phi=\Phi(r)$.
+Interestingly, the trace $\rho_{DM}-3P_{DM}=-\Theta=3\rho_{DM}$, which corresponds to an effective (averaged over spatial directions) EOS $-2/3$.
+Although $w_{DM}=-2/3$ is negative and is very nearly the EOS of the expanding Universe at the present, we believe that this is merely a coincidence.
+Similarly irrelevant to the present work is the fact that it is the same EOS of a `domain wall' solution of the Einstein equations.
 The pressure in the r-direction differs in general from the pressure in the other two orthogonal directions.
 Therefore, the {\it effective} energy-momentum tensor associated with DM does not correspond to a perfect fluid, and in any case does not describe pressureless matter as does CDM.
-This is not a problem since neither DM pressure nor DM density [and consequently not its equation of state (EOS) $w_{DM}$] are directly observed.
+This is not a problem since neither DM pressure nor DM density [and consequently not its EOS $w_{DM}$] are directly observed.
 Again, in practice the CDM paradigm with $w_{DM}\approx 0$ is only a means to obtain an adequate $\Phi_{DM}(r)$ fit on these scales assuming the latter satisfies the Poisson, Euler and continuity equations {\it provided that G is a universal constant}.
 These equations are essentially obtained from Eq.
 (2) and its derivatives in the more general case (varying $G$ and $M_{act}$) considered here.
-As emphasized above, from the WI perspective any {\it guess} of $\Phi_{DM}(r)$ is equally legitimate insofar as it provides a reasonably good fit to the data combined with $\Phi_{b}$, much like $|\phi|^{2}=3/(8\pi G)=constant$ across the entire universe and over Hubble time is an educated guess based on observations over the relatively small solar system scales.
+As emphasized above, from the WI perspective any {\it guess}, or e.g. artificial intelligence informed reconstruction, of $\Phi_{DM}(r)$ is equally legitimate insofar as it provides a reasonably good fit to the data combined with $\Phi_{b}$, much like $|\phi|^{2}=3/(8\pi G)=constant$ across the entire universe and over Hubble time is an educated guess based on observations over the relatively small solar system scales.
 However, a significant difference is that in the latter convention DM is required (to make up for the convenient $|\phi|^{2}=3/(8\pi G)=constant$ choice) which is widely believed to consist of beyond-the-SM particles.